albanhasa/php-docker-compose/README.md

 The idea is that using this tool you can see if your code is getting faster of slower for any given changes.

 You can keep a record of past performance tests to make a before and after comparison.

+To run the sample test, open a bash shell into the `performance-testing` container.
+From that change directory into performance-testing and run `./test1.sh`.

 [https://httpd.apache.org/docs/2.4/programs/ab.html](https://httpd.apache.org/docs/2.4/programs/ab.html)